 Tuition Appeals are for students who are requesting a refund, credit, or balance waiver of their tuition charges due to extenuating circumstances that occurred during a given term.
 All grades received and recorded on the student’s transcript will not be affected by this process and will remain as part of the student’s academic record.
 For more information about tuition appeals, students should contact the Office of the Bursar.

 The University does not cancel a student’s registration for nonpayment.
-If a student decides not to attend, he or she must formally withdraw through the Office of Records and Registration or online using the MyUB portal.
+If a student decides not to attend, the student must withdraw online using the MyUB portal.
 Students who use the online MyUB portal should be sure to check their schedule after withdrawing to determine if the withdrawal was processed as requested.
 If a student does not make payment in full or make payment arrangements with the Office of the Bursar by the established payment due dates, that student’s account will be charged a late payment fine.

 OLD TEXT in UG, GR CATALOG: